londek/reactea/README.md

 The goal is to create components that are

 - dimensions-aware (especially unify all setSize conventions)
+- move on from raw strings to higher level of abstraction
 - propful
 - easy to lift the state up
 - able to communicate with parent without importing it (I spent too many hours solving import cycles hehe)